unknowall/LightAT3/README.md

-## Lightweight ATRAC3/AT3plus decoder for .NET.
-No external ffmpeg required.
+## Lightweight ATRAC3/AT3plus decoder for .NET

 LightAT3 is a lightweight ATRAC3/AT3plus audio decoder for .NET, designed to work without external dependencies like FFmpeg.